 What did we do?

 - We have developed a range of self-care resources to help people avoid unnecessary journeys to medical services

 - We have improved access to evening and weekend GP appointments by extending the hours our GP practices are open.

-- The providers of urgent care services in Leeds will be expected to deliver patient centred and welcoming services.
+- The providers of urgent care services in Leeds will be expected to deliver patient-centered and welcoming services.

-- We will move the walk in centre from Shakespeare to St James’s Hospital.
-This new location will provide modern and improved facilities to patients.
+- We will move the walk-in centre from Shakespeare to St James’s Hospital.
+This new location will provide modern and improved facilities for patients.

 If you would like to read more information about this engagement please see the downloads section below.